gogola89/taifabase/docs/rls-implementation-strategy.md

 $$ LANGUAGE plpgsql SECURITY DEFINER;

 -- Function to get current tenant from session
-CREATE OR REPLACE FUNCTION get_current_tenant() RETURNS UUID AS $$
+-- OPTIMIZED (Day 2): Marked as STABLE for query-level caching -- This reduces function calls from 3-per-row to 1-per-query CREATE OR REPLACE FUNCTION get_current_tenant() RETURNS UUID AS $$
 BEGIN